 Alice Smith is a retired lawyer who worked for 36 years in the IT industry, starting as an IBM Systems Engineer and after a brief hiatus at home raising her 2 daughters and attending law school, becoming in-house legal counsel for major UK and US computer companies.
 Currently, she volunteers for the California North Committee of Human Rights Watch and is chair of the Mid-Peninsula Chapter of the ACLU/Northern California.
 Alice is the Founder of National Voter Corps and involved with PeoplePower to protect the rights of Americans to vote.
 She has a BA from Smith College and a JD from Golden Gate University Law School.

 Haiti Staff & Volunteers

-Michel-Ange Desir has been volunteering as Staff Manager with Pi Gwo Byen Ayiti (Greater Good Haiti) since December 2010.
+Michel-Ange Desir has been Haitian Advisor and Staff Manager with Pi Gwo Byen Ayiti (Greater Good Haiti) since December 2010.
 He holds a bachelors degree in law and has studied administration.
 Desir is a dedicated environmentalist who teaches at the middle school level in Anse A Galets, on the island of La Gonave in Haiti.
 He is the coordinator of a civic organization called M.O.C.I.R.V.E.R.G (Mouvement civic et Revolution verte pour La Gonave).
 Desir is married and the father of three children.